HumeAI/mcp-server-hume/README.md

   </p>
 </div>

-Implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) for Hume AI's Octave Text-To-Speech.
+The Hume [MCP](https://modelcontextprotocol.io)) Server gives you the the ability to use [Octave Text to Speech](https://dev.hume.ai/docs/text-to-speech-tts/overview) from within an AI Chat, using an [MCP Client Application](https://modelcontextprotocol.io/clients) such as [Claude Desktop](https://claude.ai/download), [Cursor](https://cursor.sh/), or [Windsurf](https://www.windsurf.io/).

-Octave TTS is [the world's best performing, expressive Speech LLM](https://www.hume.ai/blog/octave-the-first-text-to-speech-model-that-understands-what-its-saying).
-It understands and *performs* the source text, it doesn't just pronounce it.
+Octave TTS is the [first text-to-speech system built on LLM intelligence](https://www.hume.ai/blog/octave-the-first-text-to-speech-model-that-understands-what-its-saying).
+Octave is a speech-language model that understands what words mean in context, unlocking a new level of expressiveness and nuance.
+It *performs* the source text, it doesn't just pronounce it.

-The Hume MCP Server allows you to use MCP Client Applications like [Claude Desktop](https://claude.ai/download), [Cursor](https://cursor.sh/), [Windsurf](https://www.windsurf.io/) to collaborate with AI assistants on your voice projects.

 See [this video](https://www.loom.com/share/b9fb74163db44be28e9adcb61030e368) for a demonstration of using the MCP Server to narrate a scene from an audiobook.